-The Town of Southwick voted to fix the maximum amount that may be spent during fiscal year 2022 beginning on July 1, 2021 for the revolving funds established in Chapter 25 of the Code of the Town of Southwick for certain departments, boards, committees, agencies or officers in accordance with M.G.L. c.
+To see if the Town will vote to fix the maximum amount that may be spent during fiscal year 2022 beginning on July 1, 2021 for the revolving funds established in Chapter 25 of the Code of the Town of Southwick for certain departments, boards, committees, agencies or officers in accordance with M.G.L. c.
 44, §53E1/2, or take any other action relative thereto.